ratgen/ShadedLibGDX/README.md

 # ShadedLibGDX

-To add to your project, add this in your profile section:
+To add to your project, add this in your profile section in your `pom.xml` file in your root project:

 ```
 <profile>